Wisconsin COVID-19: Trump WI rallies canceled after positive COVID-19 test; Evers allows outside healthcare workers in

 Wisconsin Gov. Tony Evers issued a new executive order, allowing licensed healthcare professionals from out-of-state to help care for local COVID-19 patients.

 Wisconsin hospital officials report they're close to being overwhelmed by COVID-19 patients, forcing doctors to transfer patients to other facilities and build waiting lists.
-The Wisconsin Hospital Association and state health officials reported a record 737 COVID-19 patients were hospitalized as of Wednesday.
+State health officials also reported a total of 7,588 COVID-19 patients were hospitalized as of Saturday.

 Wisconsin among several states added back on Chicago's emergency travel order